 - a.
-The provost will appoint a review committee consisting of at least seven members, subject to the university's conflict of interest rules (Regent Policy 8.A.3). - b.
-The majority of the committee members shall be faculty (department chairs and division directors are considered faculty for this policy).
-The committee shall include at least one staff member, one member of the provost's team, and, optionally, a community member or alumni/ae.
-The majority of members shall be from the dean's school or college. - c.
-The committee composition should strive to reflect the diversity of faculty ranks and include at least one untenured Tenure Track faculty (who should have completed their comprehensive review and reappointment by the start of committee work), one IRC faculty, and one tenured faculty where feasible. - d.
-Among the review committee members, the provost will appoint a committee chair, typically a senior faculty member or an administrator from outside of the dean's school or college, with experience in leading college-wide or campus-wide committees.
+The provost will appoint a review committee consisting of seven members, subject to the university's conflict of interest rules (Regent Policy 8.A.3). - b.
+The committee shall include two library staff members, three library faculty members, one Community College of Denver (CCD) faculty member named by the CCD Provost, and one Metropolitan State University of Denver (MSU Denver) faculty member named by the MSU Denver Provost. - c.
+The committee composition should strive to reflect the diversity of faculty and staff in the library.
+Staff and faculty representatives should be selected from different departments.
+Faculty representatives should include at least one Instructor and one Senior or Principal Instructor. - d.
+The provost will appoint a committee chair, typically a senior faculty member or an administrator from outside of the library, with experience in leading collegewide or campus-wide committees.
 The role of the chair is to facilitate the work of the committee and administer the committee without voting or otherwise influencing the content of the report. - e.
 The provost will provide the committee with a charge letter that outlines the goals of the review process and highlighting confidentiality and relevant policies.
 The letter will also specify the staff from the Office of the Provost who will provide administrative support to the review committee. - f.
 All committee members will be required to attend training provided by CU Denver Human Resources on review processes and relevant policies.
 The members will be asked to sign a statement of confidentiality that aligns with Regent Policy 8.A.7 and complies with Regent Policy 3.F.2.C.